Because no one deserves to be hungry.

 - Greet customers warmly and without pressure to donate

-- Youths must be supervised at all times
+- Promotion/collection tables must be manned at all times

 - Thank donors for their gifts

-- Check out with the store manager at the drive's completion
+- Check out with the store manager on duty at the drive's completion

 - Write a thank you note to the store manager within the week